RUM Monitoring

 |---|---|

-| Overview | All Core Web Vitals at a glance, with trends, geographic heatmap, and a per-page table |
+| Overview | All Core Web Vitals at a glance, with trends, a geographic performance map, and a per-page table |

-| LCP | Dedicated Largest Contentful Paint analysis with LCP-resource breakdown |
+| LCP | Dedicated Largest Contentful Paint analysis with a table of the slowest LCP resource URLs |

 | INP | Interaction to Next Paint with input-delay / processing / presentation subparts |